Jeypzzz/transplant-funds/README.md

 ## Thank You!!!

-This page contains mode donation for John Paul Briones Kidney Transplant, any amount is much appreciated :kissing_heart:
+This page contains mode donation for John Paul Briones Kidney Transplant, any amount is much appreciated :).

 ### Banco de Oro